There is something about being on the move…being on the road…traveling!

 At four months, begun when I landed in New York City on March 31, this sojourn has already been the longest time I have been on the road.
 The end of the road is yet to come…by a long shot!

 I left Nepal also to learn “about the world and the people who live on it.”
-What followed was an incredible privilege of getting education in four more countries, working in ten and traveling in about three dozen others, and of studying, living, working and traveling with, and befriending, people from all over the world.
+What followed was an incredible privilege of getting education in four more countries, working in ten and traveling in about thirty others, and of studying, living, working and traveling with, and befriending, people from all over the world.

 Working in New Jersey and New Mexico, I took a number of road trips.
 Armed with a tentative itinerary, a Rand McNally’s Atlas and printouts of direction to cities — where friends lived — and other places of interest, I would just get in my car and hit the road!